 As weeks turn into months, Lucy and William spend their long, quiet days thinking about their complex past together – and the connections that sustain us in the hardest moments.

 “Tender and healing… I’m prescribing a preorder to anyone who has ever felt lost.
-Stunning, kind, necessary,” writes author Sarah Gailey about this now-published feel-good book from the author at the forefront of hopeful science fiction.
+Stunning, kind, necessary,” writes author Sarah Gailey about this gentle and life-affirming book from the author at the forefront of hopeful science fiction.